-Description: This subroutine adjusts vehicle sales and market shares to reflect legislative mandates on sales of ZEVs and ULEVs.
-The vehicle group-average technology penetration rate (%) and cost are calculated and summed across domestic and imports to produce market penetration rate (%) and average cost tables, but only for gasoline vehicles.
+Description: This subroutine adjusts vehicle sales and market shares to reflect legislative mandates and cost are calculated and summed across domestic and imports to produce market penetration rate (%) and average cost tables, but only for gasoline vehicles.
 It then calculates regional vehicle sales, by technology, within 6 market classes.
 This subroutine then calculates mandated sales of ZEVs by participating states including Massachusetts, Maine, Vermont, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Maryland, Arizona, New Mexico, Oregon, California, and Washington.
 It then calculates ZEVP legislative alternative sales by region.
 Additional ATV shares based on maximum allowable ZEV hybrid credits are also calculated including hybrid vehicles, fuel cell gasoline, and fuel cell methanol vehicles.
 After estimating the total adjusted vehicle sales calculations are made for new absolute market shares for each vehicle technology.